utsavkarkee/photosync/docs/docs/administration/reverse-proxy.md

       traefik.http.services.immich.loadbalancer.server.port: 2283
 ```

-Keep in mind, that Traefik needs to communicate with the network where immich is in, usually done
+Keep in mind, that Traefik needs to communicate with the network where  Photosync  is in, usually done
 by adding the Traefik network to the `immich-server`.